sa2c/sombrero/README.md

 ```

 By default this will run a medium scale problem using `<num-cores>` mpi ranks.
-The problem size independent of the number of processes.
+The problem size is independent of the number of processes.
 This is useful for strong scaling.

 All output is printed to stdout and error messages to stderr.